South Valley Campus

 As Dean of COSS, Dr. Gonzalez secured nearly $7 million in external funding and played a key role in founding the Central California Children’s Institute, as well as supporting the launch of the Community and Regional Planning Center, the Center for Economic Research and Education of Central California, the Food Recovery Network, and eight additional centers and initiatives focused on collaborative research and community impact.

 From 1994 to 2015, she coordinated the Fresno State Latino Commencement Celebration, growing it into the largest celebration of its kind in the nation, with over 15,000 guests in attendance.
-She also chaired the Cesar E. Chavez Monument Committee, leading the establishment of the first life-size university monument in the country honoring him.
-The monument was unveiled in 1996 at Fresno State’s Peace Garden, celebrating the legacy of the civil rights leader and co-founder of the National Farm Workers Association.
+Dr. Gonzalez also chaired the Cesar Chavez Monument Committee, leading the establishment of the first life-size university monument in the country associated with Cesar E. Chavez.
+The monument was unveiled in 1996 at California State University, Fresno’s Peace Garden, reflecting the understanding of his legacy at that time.
+In 2026, the university removed the monument following serious allegations and a broader reassessment of his legacy.
+Dr. Gonzalez continues to regard her work on this project as a meaningful tribute to farmworkers and their contributions—an experience she understands firsthand as a former farmworker.

 A proud daughter of rural Tulare County and Nuevo Leon, Mexico, Dr. Gonzalez brings a deep commitment to educational equity and community engagement.
 She has worked closely with faculty, staff, students, and community leaders to ensure that Fresno State’s resources serve both historically disadvantaged communities and the broader region.
 Under her leadership, the South Valley Campus has expanded to include undergraduate and graduate degrees, upper-division general education courses, comprehensive outreach and advising services, and a forthcoming lifelong learning program for senior citizens across Tulare, Kings, and Northern Kern Counties.